minors4lvati/Flasher/README.md

 ## 🔍 What Is It?

 The USDT Flash Tool is a desktop application that interacts with blockchain services to **simulate or expedite USDT transactions**.
-It's designed for testnet environments, learning, and infrastructure testing—not for bypassing legitimate blockchain mechanics.
+It's designed for testnet environments, learning, and infrastructure testing not for bypassing legitimate blockchain mechanics.

 > ⚠️ **Note:** This software is intended for educational and development use only.
 Make sure to comply with local laws and platform guidelines when deploying or testing.